aelalaily/Sogeti/README.md

 1. Navigate to the Sogeti homepage.
 2. Click the 'Worldwide' dropdown link in the page header.
 3. Assert the expected countries and all country-specific Sogeti links are working.

+# Running the API Tests

+To run the API tests with the default CSV input file, execute the following command in the project directory:

+`python TestApi.py`

+To run the tests with another CSV input file:

+`python TestApi.py path_to_csv_input_file.csv`

+# Test Cases
+## Test Case 1: Stuttgart